 Author: Emma Bradstock

-Last year the Commerce Commission released a report that said 25% of people with a mobile plan are paying too much.
-On average, we pay $11.60 per month too much for our mobile plan data, calls and texts.
-In response, the three big mobile operators (2degrees, Spark and Vodafone) are promising to be more upfront about showing customers their data usage.
-From now on, annually, each telco will show its customers the gap between the data allowances they’ve paid for and the amount they’ve actually used.
+Back in 2020, the Commerce Commission released a report that said 25% of people with a mobile plan were paying too much.
+On average, $11.60 per month too much for mobile plan data, calls and texts.
+In response, the three big mobile operators (2degrees, Spark and Vodafone) promised to be more upfront about showing customers their mobile data usage.
+Now, annually, each telco shows its customers the gap between the data allowances they’ve paid for and how much data they’ve actually used.

 In this guide, we take a look at how much mobile data is needed for the basic activities we all use.
 Hopefully, it will give you a better understanding of how much data you really need.